 A few weeks ago, I read an article about fun DIY projects that we love, but that in reality, we will never do.
 A few were pretty intense, but one stood out.
 It was a very simple painted doormat that would probably take less than 10 minutes to complete.
 How did that simple project get on that list?
 But then I realized that I had never painted a doormat either, so I went and cried about my hypocrisy.
 Just kidding.
 I didn’t cry.
 But I did come up with a plan to paint a plaid doormat to complete my curb appeal upgrade!
-One of my favorite things about DIY is getting to invent things that you can’t walk into a store and buy.
+One of my favorite things about DIY is getting to invent things that you can’t walk into a store and buy, like my DIY welcome mat.

 This post is sponsored by DecoArt.
 DecoArt provided me with paint for this project, but all thoughts and opinions are my own.
 I would never recommend products that I wouldn’t buy or use on my own.
 Since I love paint, DecoArt is a perfect fit for me!
 I’m looking forward to trying more products and telling you all about them!
 Your support helps me make more projects like this one!

-How to Paint a Plaid Doormat
+How to Paint a Plaid Pattern on a DIY Welcome Mat

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 Thank you for supporting Semigloss Design.
 Your support helps me continue making awesome stuff to share.